Alek Thomas Preview, Player Props: Diamondbacks vs. Padres

 Alek Thomas At The Plate

-- Thomas is hitting .231 with 13 doubles, four triples, seven home runs and 10 walks.
+- Thomas is batting .239 with 13 doubles, four triples, seven home runs and 10 walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.